 Stuart L. Leviton

 Stuart Leviton has extensive experience litigating civil matters in both California federal and state courts and providing business advice and counsel.
 Stuart’s practice focuses on various substantive areas including political law, commercial and business law, and employment law.

-Currently, Stuart is a member of the Boards of Men of Reform Judaism, the Goldring/Woldenberg Institute of Southern Jewish Life and Dezart Performs.
-Formerly, he was president of Men of Reform Judaism, a trustee of the Union for Reform Judaism, vice chair and a member of the California Fair Employment and Housing Commission, a mediator and arbitrator for the Los Angeles County Superior Court ADR program, co-president of Congregation Kol Ami, West Hollywood, CA, chair of the West Hollywood Community Housing Corporation Board, and a member of the Board of the Coachella Valley Housing Coalition.
+Currently, Stuart is a member of the Boards of Men of Reform Judaism, and Dezart Performs.
+Formerly, he was president of Men of Reform Judaism, a trustee of the Union for Reform Judaism, a board member of the Goldberg/Woldenberg Institute of Southern Jewish Life, vice chair and a member of the California Fair Employment and Housing Commission, a mediator and arbitrator for the Los Angeles County Superior Court ADR program, co-president of Congregation Kol Ami, West Hollywood, CA, chair of the West Hollywood Community Housing Corporation Board, and a member of the Board of the Coachella Valley Housing Coalition.

 Stuart received a B.S. in Economics from The Wharton School of the University of Pennsylvania (1987) and a J.D. from The University of Texas at Austin School of Law (with honors, 1993).
 He was a Notes Editor for the Texas Law Review and elected to the Order of the Coif.
-Stuart is presently a candidate (Class of 2021) for a M.S. in Addiction Counseling at Texas Tech University Health Sciences Center.
+Stuart also received a M.S. in Addiction Counseling from Texas Tech University Health Sciences Center (2021).
 Stuart has been a lecturer in business law and business ethics at the American Jewish University.